 BigQuery is used by Twitter to help with ad updates and the combining of millions of data points per second.

 To know more about Google BigQuery, visit this link.

 Here are some points to be considered while comparing BigQuery with alternative solutions like Redshift.
 Read a complete comparison between Redshift and BigQuery.

-- BigQuery automatically scales both up and down on the basis data volume and complexities of queries.
+- BigQuery automatically scales both up and down based on data volume and the complexities of queries.
 Cluster sizing or scaling is easily handled by BigQuery which means it is truly serverless.

 - Google BigQuery supports streaming data into the destination table without impacting query performance.